We wish you health, safety, and well-being. Students are required to fill out the Symptom Tracker every day.

 Students will be suspended academically from the College when (1) they were previously placed on Final Probation (regardless of the semester) and did not achieve the required cumulative GPA to maintain good academic standing; (2) they fail to achieve a cumulative GPA of at least 1.000 at the conclusion of any semester, having attempted 6 or more cumulative institutional credit hours; (3) they have not earned by the conclusion of the second and subsequent semesters of full-time enrollment a total of at least 6 credit hours of coursework for each semester completed.
 Students suspended for academic reasons will not be permitted to return for at least the full subsequent semester (fall or spring).
 Students who are suspended for the spring semester may apply to return in the summer.
 In the event of an academic suspension, a student may appeal the decision and will be assured due process as follows:

-No later than ten business days following the date of the letter informing the student that they have been suspended, the student may appeal the decision.
+No later than 14 calendar days following the date of the letter informing the student that they have been suspended, the student may appeal the decision.
 Failure to appeal within the limited time period constitutes a waiver of the student’s right to appeal.

 On reinstatement to the College following a suspension, a student will have two semesters to bring up their cumulative GPA to the minimum required for good academic standing at the College.
 Until the student achieves good academic standing, they remain on probationary status and are not eligible to participate in extracurricular activities.
 A suspended student who returns to the College and is suspended again for academic reasons will be permanently dismissed from the College.
 A permanent academic dismissal is recorded on a student’s academic transcript.